Welcome to MR Angus Ranch

 Our bulls are raised and developed in realistic range environment.
 These bulls summer at Tie Siding, WY at 8,000+ feet from May to November.
 Short mountain grass and mineral is all they see during that time.
 They are PAP tested at Tie Siding by Dr. Tim Holt.
 In November when the bulls get back to Wheatland they are turned out on field roughage until the feed is gone.
 Then the bulls go on a 42-46 Mcal ration that is 60% roughage.
 The bulls are not pushed.
 They run in their working clothes and receive no special treatment.

-For the past 21 years the Reyes family has worked closely with Keith Russell and his family.
+Since the late 80's the Reyes family has worked closely with Keith Russell and his family.
 The two families have common goals and high expectations for their cow herds.

 As always we invite you to stop by and look at the bulls.
 We feel that this set of bulls is our best yet.
 The bulls are deep, thick, and structurally sound; they have good bone structure and are good footed.
 Our cow herd has proven year after year that it has maternal longevity and can adapt to tough environments.
 We continue to strive for quality, performance, conformation, fertility, and easy fleshing abilities that will work at any altitude.